Doodle Teez or Blog

 1. When you need inspiration or guidance.

-3. When you feel like you're stuck in the same routine and need a change.
+3. When you sense you’re stuck in a routine and need a change.

 4. When you want to open your mind to new ideas or try new things.

-you were there to protect me like a shield"
+These arms reach out; you were there to protect me like a shield.

 REFRAIN: